Home Heat Pump Guide

 Radiator Upgrades

 Many rural properties with LPG boilers have standard radiators sized for high flow temperatures (70-80°C).
 Heat pumps work most efficiently at lower flow temperatures (35-45°C), so some radiators may need upsizing.
-This is not always necessary — an installer will calculate the heat loss for each room and determine whether existing radiators are adequate.
+An installer will calculate the heat loss for each room and determine whether existing radiators are adequate.
 See our guide on whether you need new radiators for a heat pump.

 Hot Water Cylinder